 Habitat: Rainforest with clearings, forest edges, and semi-open swampy or flooded woodland.
 Also gallery forest and mangrove thickets.
 Ranges from sea-level up to about 1200m in Mexico, 2100m in Panama, and 2400m in Colombia.
 Can sometimes be found near human settlements.

-Distribution: From central Mexico through Central America to northwest Colombia, northwest Venezuela and west Ecuador to extreme northwest Peru.
+Distribution: From central Mexico through Central America to northwest Colombia, northwest Venezuela and west Ecuador.
+May also be present in extreme northwest Peru.

 Original Description: Sclater, Philip Lutley.
 1859.
 Proceedings of the Zoological Society of London (PZS) Pt.
 (27) 2: p.
 131.